willian-coelho-da-cunha/bowling-kata/README.md

 Version 3.
 Review in November 24th, 2019.

-- I am improving this project with mentoring of Leandro Boeing Vieira.
-I removed spring boot and Maven from the project, created another source folder to put tests sources in, and added JUnit 5 library.
+- With mentoring of Leandro Boeing Vieira, I removed spring boot and Maven from the project, created another source folder to put tests sources in, and added JUnit 5 library.

+Version 4.
+Review in July 09th, 2020.

+- With mentoring of Leandro Boeing Vieira, I changed the name of the test methods to enable a future documentation of the project.
+And, I improved the implementation of the CalculadoraPontuacaoBoliche class.